Understanding and Managing Prolapse After Birth

 • Stage 4 = Full Organ Eversion.
 Complete eversion of the total length of associated wall

 Stages one and two have a high chance to be improved with pelvic floor physical therapy alone.
-Stage three will need a pessary combined with pelvic floor physical therapy, while stage four will require a pessary or surgery followed by pelvic floor physical therapy correct.
+Meanwhile, stage three will need a pessary combined with pelvic floor physical therapy.
+A pessary or surgery will most likely be required for stage four followed by pelvic floor physical therapy correct.

-It is very important to maintain your pelvic floor health post-birth.
 The earlier you identify a prolapse the better your chance of correcting it through pelvic floor physical therapy alone.
+Therefore, it is very important to maintain your pelvic floor health post-birth.
 In addition to prolapse, pelvic floor therapy also helps treat other postpartum symptoms such as urinary incontinence, diastasis recti, endometriosis, and other pelvic pain.

 Anatomy of the Pelvic Floor